 Serve your wedges with ketchup, mayonnaise, hot sauce, a sprinkle of parsley, or alongside your favorite burger.
 Enjoy the perfect crispy potato wedges made effortlessly in your air fryer!

-How To Reheat in an Air Fryer
+How To Reheat Food in an Air Fryer

 You may be used to turning to your microwave for reheating leftover food, but an air fryer does a far better job when you want food that’s hot, crispy, and finished with a golden-brown exterior.